alexpolt/alexpolt.github.io/src/index.md

     Checking multiple function calls with one macro.

+>   Program execution could be viewed as data flowing across scopes.

   * [**Minor problems with C++ move semantics**](empty-value.html)

     Some thoughts on the C++ move minor annoyances.